guillermomartorell/kindredbuilder/README.md

 Live Demo @ https://react-kindred.web.app/ hosting by Firebase

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]

 ## Available Scripts